Updated May 29, 2024

 Instead of investing in individual stocks, you can get instant diversification by investing in ETFs.
 An exchanged traded fund (ETF) is a basket containing hundreds of stocks.

-An easy way is to invest in index funds, which track a specific market index.
-For example, the Vanguard S&P 500 ETF is invested in the 500 large cap U.S. stocks.
+An easy way is to invest in index funds, which track a specific market index such as the S&P 500.
 So when you invest $20 into that, you're automatically investing in the 500 largest U.S. companies.

 5. Invest in Mutual Funds